simwrapper/simwrapper.github.io/docs/aftersim-intro.md

 Here's how it works: For every visualization you want to create, you write a small _configuration file_ and store it in the same folder as the inputs for that visualization.
 (We use the YAML text format, which is a common configuration file format.)
 For each properly named YAML file, one visualization thumbnail will appear in that folder when you navigate to the folder in aftersim.
 Clicking on the thumbnail will open that visualization full-screen.

-Generally, a viz will require a specific set of inputs, and those inputs are usually the result of some _pre-processing_ of the raw MATSim outputs.
-It's up to you to do that pre-processing and commit the files to public-svn in the same folder as your config file.
+Generally, a viz will require a specific set of inputs, and those inputs are usually the result of some _post-processing_ of the raw MATSim outputs.
+It's up to you to do that post-processing and commit the files to public-svn in the same folder as your config file.

 ## 2. Creating visualizations for your model outputs